cheredia19/100-worst-movies-all-time-by-rt/README.md

   yAxis="amount"
 />

 The audience from Rotten Tomatoes rated the *worst 100 films* within a range between 11 and 76 percent.
 25, 29, and 38 scores repeated six times each.
-The one with 76%?
-Freelance.
+The one with 76%? **Freelance**.
 An action movie, released in 2023 and starring John Cena, Allison Brie, Christian Slater, and Colombian actor Juan Pablo Raba, gathered the number over +100 verified ratings.

 To put it in perspective, the maximum possible critic and audience scores are 100%.